iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 Two problems are considered equivalent when their global optima can be seamlessly mapped back and forth.

 As seen before, there are only two activation patterns in the one-dimensional case, but close to $$2^n$$ when the data dimension is higher.
-If we consider all the possible activation patterns, the convex problem's unique solution corresponds to the global optima of the non-convex network with at least as many neurons as the convex one.
+If we consider all the possible activation patterns, the unique solution of the convex problem corresponds to the global optima of the non-convex network with at least as many neurons as the convex one.
 This comes from the fact that having more than one non-zero neuron per activation will not improve our loss (because our loss is evaluating our network _only_ on data points).

 If we only consider a subset of all patterns, the convex problem corresponds to a local optimum of the non-convex network.
 Indeed, it is not as expressive as before.
 This would either correspond to a non-convex network with not enough neurons, or with too many neurons concentrated in the same regions.

-Let's see this through the same example with one-dimensional data.
+Let us see this through the same example with one-dimensional data.

 #### 1-D EXAMPLE, ONE NEURON